-(a) AbSPORU Studentship Recipient Eligibility Criteria - To qualify as a Recipient, a student is required to satisfy the following criteria:

-- 1. Be enrolled in any year of a Master's or PhD program as of the award start-date, at one of Alberta's four comprehensive academic and research universities1 (CARUs), undertaking health-oriented research training leading to a thesis-based graduate degree - a.
+- (a) AbSPORU Studentship Recipient Eligibility Criteria To qualify as a Recipient, a student is required to satisfy the following criteria: - 1.
+Be enrolled in any year of a Master's or PhD (or comparable doctoral) program as of the award start-date, at one of Alberta's four comprehensive academic and research universities1 (CARUs), undertaking health-oriented research training leading to a thesis-based graduate degree. - a.
 Note: The Applicant's thesis defense must not occur prior to or during the term of the award.
 If the thesis defense occurs during the term of the award, the remainder of the award will be withdrawn as of the last day of the month in which the thesis defense occurs. - 2.
-Must not hold a simultaneous award from Alberta Innovates or CIHR; - 3.
+Must not hold a simultaneous award from Alberta Innovates; - 3.
 Must not be a previous AbSPORU Graduate Studentship recipient; - 4.
-Must not be an Alberta SPOR SUPPORT Unit staff member (employed through the University of Alberta, University of Calgary, Alberta Health Services, or Alberta Innovates) at any point during the term of the award;
+Must not be an Alberta SPOR SUPPORT Unit staff member (employed through the University of Alberta, University of Calgary, Alberta Health Services, or Alberta Innovates) at any point during the term of the award; - 5.
+Be enrolled full-time in a graduate degree program that is linked to the award, and must engage in full-time research activities throughout the term of the award; - 6.
+Be enrolled in only one (1) degree or diploma program during the term of the award, with the exception of formal joint degree programs. - 7.
+Fulfil the following required capacity development activities during the term of the award - a.
+Complete and pass an AbSPORU-affiliated training course to demonstrate competency development; - b.
+Attend and actively participate in consultation sessions with AbSPORU experts and patient- partner experts, coordinated by AbSPORU; - c.
+Present on their Research Project as a poster and/or oral presentation, as well as actively participate in the workshops and training opportunities offered during the AbSPORU annual conference event; - d.
+Complete supplemental equity, diversity and inclusion (EDI) and sex- and gender-based analysis+ (SGBA+) capacity development activities assigned by AbSPORU; - e.
+Participate in a monthly online journal club hosted by AbSPORU; - f.
+Participate in any other pertinent activities identified by AbSPORU during the term of the award.